aboutcode-org/univers/README.rst

 ============================

-**univers** wraps, embeds and implements multiple version comparison libraries, each focused on a specific ecosystem versionning scheme.
+**univers** wraps, embeds and implements multiple version comparison libraries, each focused on a specific ecosystem versioning scheme.

 For each scheme, **univers** provides an implementation for: